5 reasons to stop ‘following your passion’ — and what to do instead

 #3 — YOU FAIL TO CONSIDER WHAT YOU WANT

 Are you focusing on job titles or finding your ‘dream role’ upfront?
-You’re trying to identify your one ‘passion’ or future career path — then match yourself to it.
+You’re trying to identify your one ‘passion’ or future career path — then match yourself to it

 What to do instead: Flip your focus from trying to ‘find your passion’ to understanding what you want, first.
 Take the time to get to know yourself and your priorities in work and life.

-The framework I teach begins by reflecting on who you are: your purpose, values, unique strengths and interests.
-As well as considering your future vision, financial and lifestyle goals.
-Then you can look for a job or explore new career paths aligned to this — which you’re passionate about!
+The Career By Design method I teach begins by reflecting on who you are: your purpose, values, unique strengths and interests.
+Then, we explore your future vision, financial and lifestyle goals.

 #4 — IT LIMITS THE POSSIBILITIES